thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-rose-from-the-dead.md

 period of 40 days.
 The sheer number and diversity of these testimonies make the *hallucination theory* incredibly difficult to sustain.

-Hallucinations are typically individual, subjective, and don't manifest to large groups simultaneously in consistent ways.
+Hallucinations are typically individual, subjective and don't manifest to large groups simultaneously in consistent ways.

 :::